 It is safe to say Victoria and NSW isn’t a great place to be buying your first home currently.
 The smarter buyers are moving out to Brisbane, Perth, and Adelaide for the comparatively lower Median-priced homes and shorter time to save for the deposit.

 On average it will take a Brisbane FTB 4.5 years to save, for the $105,950 median price home deposit.
 With the added benefit of Queensland’s $20,000 grant program for FTBs, there has been an 11.2% increase in first home purchases in 2017.

 What does this mean and how can a Brisbane First Time Buyer take advantage of the quicker time and lower prices?

-He advised that when you’re first looking for a loan, don’t go shopping around at the banks as they have strict requirements, minimum deposits and preferred types of employment.
+When you’re first looking for a loan, don’t go shopping around at the banks as they have strict requirements, minimum deposits and preferred types of employment.
 They won’t get the time to know you and how you operate or take into consideration any plans you may have.

 Many first time home buyers are moving into arrangements with their family’s support.
 This can be in the form of “Guarantee” type loan.
 Where the family of the FTB will guarantee the mortgage payments even if the buyer cannot make the payments.
 It adds a layer of security for the bank which means lower minimum deposits, and no need for mortgage insurance which can be costly.

 All this means that as a buyer in Brisbane you don’t have to reclude yourself for 4.5 years of saving.
 There are ways to get there as long as you ask for help and be smart with your money.

 It pays to turn attention to reports like this that can reveal effects on so many young people.
 If you are a buyer in Melbourne and Sydney, you should be thinking about moving to Perth.
 I hear the surf is great!